auchung/seasonal-recipes/README.md

   frameborder="0"
 ></iframe>

-We computed the observed difference in mean `minutes` between recipes with and without a rating.
+We computed the observed difference in mean `minutes` between recipes, both with and without a rating.
 Then, we ran 1000 permutations by shuffling the missingness labels and recomputing the mean difference each time.

 <iframe
   src="assets/perm_min.html"